 The game poses the player some very important and relevant problems: what is or could be artificial intelligence’s role in our lives?
 Can it actually benefit people to have an automated program to confess their psychological problems to?
 How far can said algorithm go when prying into people’s personal lives and details?
 Thankfully, Eliza never spoonfeeds the player any straight answers, there is no unique preaching message here, but rather an invitation for the player to sit and reflect on those ever so important matters.

 Of course, the stories of the people involved in developing and working with the AI are equally as important, the main protagonist, Evelyn, is struggling after leaving the project, deciding to find a job as a counselor for the Eliza app.
 She will have to be a “human face” for the people to talk to, while the AI will give her all appropriate answers, her role is limited to reciting the lines in an appropriate tone.
 But would that really help a troubled person?

-Eliza is not a game for everyone, it was already made clear from the moment it was classified as a “visual novel”.
-Naturally, if artificial intelligence and psychiatric counseling are among your interests, then definitely, do not waste any more time reading and see for yourself what it is all about.
+Eliza is not a game for everyone, but this was already made clear from the moment it was classified as a “visual novel”.
+Naturally, if artificial intelligence and psychiatric counseling are among one’s interests, then definitely, do not waste any more time reading and see for yourself what it is all about.